Neika

-Neika is a rural locality in the local government areas (LGA) of Hobart and Kingborough in the Hobart LGA region of Tasmania.
-The locality is about 20 km south-west of the city of Hobart.
-The 2016 census recorded a population of 198 for the state suburb of Neika.

-It is a suburb of Hobart, to the north-west of Kingston.
+Neika is a semi-rural suburb of Hobart, to the north-west of Kingston.

 History

+Neika is believed to be an Aboriginal word for “hill”.

+Neika Post Office opened on 13 January 1913 and closed in 1969.

+Locality

 Neika was gazetted as a locality in 1970.
-It is believed to be an Aboriginal word for “hill”.

-Neika Post Office opened on 13 January 1913 and closed in 1969.

-Geography
+It is a rural locality in the local government areas (LGA) of Hobart and Kingborough in the Hobart LGA region of Tasmania.
+The 2016 census recorded a population of 198 for the state suburb of Neika.
 Long Creek forms much of the northern boundary.
 The North West Bay River flows through the south-west corner.

 Road infrastructure

 Route B64 (Huon Road) runs through from south to north.